martin3000/evohome/README.md

 This is the `custom_component` version of HA's official evohome component (see: https://home-assistant.io/components/evohome).
 It includes much functionality that is not yet - or will never be - supported by HA.
 There are good reasons why you may choose to run this concurrently with the official version (see below for more detail).

-You _could_ even run it alongside the official `honeywell` component (see: https://home-assistant.io/components/climate.honeywell), although I believe there is little reason for doing so.
+You _could_ even run it alongside HA's older `honeywell` component (see: https://home-assistant.io/components/climate.honeywell), although I believe there is little reason for doing so.

 There is support for multiple locations/logins.
 Use can choose _which_ location with `location_idx:`, and you can even have multiple concurrent locations/logins with the following work-around: https://github.com/zxdavb/evohome/issues/10